infincia/TokenTools/README.md

 The first addition to TokenTools is TokenRNG,  a direct replacement for CardRand.
 Instead of using libopensc directly as CardRand did, TokenRNG uses the standard PKCS#11 interface, so any device that is supported by a PKCS#11 library should work, including all devices that work with OpenSC as they provide a PKCS#11 library.

+###Security notes

+It is possible that your cryptographic token is not actually giving you good quality random data, and it is also possible that your PKCS#11 library is altering what the token provides.
+All TokenRNG can do is make it possible to use them as a kernel entropy source, trust and entropy quality decisions are up to you.

+By default, TokenRNG tells the kernel that there are only 2 bits of entropy per byte of data received from the PKCS#11 library (the entropy_ratio configuration setting).
+This is probably a sane default in most cases.
+Setting it to zero will still mix random data from your device into the kernel pool without increasing the entropy count.
+Setting it to 8 is probably unwise without a very good reason.

 ###Setup

 Before you try to use anything in TokenTools, you need to ensure you have a working cryptographic token with all the right drivers and libraries installed.
 Some minor assistance to help you with that is available in the [Token Support](#token-support) section.